Want to find the best chequing account?

 Whether you’re new to Canada, new to banking, or looking to make a change from your current bank, there’s a lot to think about when you’re choosing a new chequing account.
 Dozens of banks operate in Canada, each offering multiple accounts with different fees, and services.

 It’s not impossible to navigate, however.
 If you take some time to simplify your banking habits, you can pinpoint what kinds of features you need in a new chequing account.

-There are many different types of chequing accounts, and a good place to start is by figuring out which type of account best suits your needs.
+There are many different types of chequing accounts (or checking accounts if you're American), and a good place to start is by figuring out which type of account best suits your needs.
 The most common type of account is a personal chequing account held alone or with another person (e.g. your spouse).
 There are also accounts geared toward youths, students, and seniors.
 Note that even if you are a student or senior, you might still get the best deal with a personal chequing account.

 There are also chequing accounts with differing levels of service.
 Basic chequing accounts usually offer a limited number of monthly transactions (10-12) for a small monthly fee (typically under $5).
 Premium chequing accounts charge much higher monthly fees (up to $30) for unlimited transactions and other special privileges.
 There are also no-fee chequing accounts that offer unlimited transactions without a monthly fee, but for these you usually have to give up access to premium features or in-person service.
 Finally, there are also a few interest-earning chequing accounts.

 Think about what kinds of transactions you perform most and how many you will need in an average month.
 Depending on your needs, it might make more sense to go with a premium chequing account to save on fees or get access to certain features.